henrikenquist/aces-up/README.md

 ### Missing rules

 The list above is by no means exhaustive.
 I can think of other rules I would like to include, but haven't had the time to do.
-Maybe you can do it and send me the code?
+Maybe you can do it and send a pull request?

 Some examples of additional (and in hindsight, obvious) rule concepts could be:

+Example A
 - move the highest card which reveals the **lowest** card of the same suit
 - move the lowest card which reveals the **highest** card of the same suit

 This concept could prioritize elimination of lower cards better than the existing rules.
 The same idea goes for the other classes of rules as well.

+Example B
+- only move cards higher/lower than a certain rank, e.g. nine

+If you want more tips on new rules, see `/info/rule_versions.md`.

 ## Strategy recommendations